Skip to content

 90 years after it was last used, the volunteer team at Acorn Bank Watermill have been hard at work preparing to restore the second waterwheel.

 Excitingly, the team have managed to find replacements for the internal mill gearing, which was removed and scrapped in the 1920s when the second wheel was modified to power equipment in the estate’s gypsum mines.
 They’ve been sourced from a derelict mill in South Wales, the Felin Cwm mill.
-This will allow us to use the wheel to drive equipment for the first time in nearly a century.
+This will allow them to use the wheel to drive equipment for the first time in nearly a century.

 For more information about Acorn Bank Watermill, visit the Acorn Bank Watermill Trust website.